Will a thorn foretell the end of their love? (Every Day Poets)

 She sighed and beckoned me lean close to her

 And in a tiny whisper in my ear,

 “We married, yes, and loved each other dear,

 But, oh my god, he had a tiny prick.”

-Written for Day 1 of "Invalid Item" , in blank verse with the image prompt above.
+Written for Day 1 of an old contest in blank verse with an image prompt of a rose.
 Won First Place.